MattClarkson/CMakeCatchTemplate/README.md

 You can either
  1. Clone this repo, and use directly
- 2. Export the project (without a .git folder), and then rename all instances of MYPROJECT, myproject, MyProject with names of your choice, and then create your own project.
+ 2. Export the project (without a .git folder), and then rename all instances of MYPROJECT, myproject, MYPROJECT with names of your choice, and then create your own project.

 Overview
 --------